bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 * Optimized Architecture + Dropout + Image Augmentation: **95%**
 * Transfer Learning Using VGG16: **98%**

-Tuning the networks architecture with Keras-Tuner gave us a great boost, but was also very time intensive - however if this time investment results in improved accuracy then it is time well spent.
+Optimizing network architecture with Keras Tuner produced meaningful performance gains but required significant computational time.
+However, when this time investment leads to measurable accuracy improvements, it provides strong return on effort.

-The use of Transfer Learning with the VGG16 architecture was also a great success, in only 10 epochs we were able to beat the performance of our smaller, custom networks which were training over 50 epochs.
+Transfer learning using the VGG16 architecture also performed exceptionally well.
+In only 10 epochs, it exceeded the performance of our smaller custom networks, which required more than 50 epochs of training.
 From a business point of view we also need to consider the overheads of (a) storing the much larger VGG16 network file, and (b) any increased latency on inference.

 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-The proof of concept was successful, we have shown that we can get very accurate predictions albeit on a small number of classes.
-We need to showcase this to the client, discuss what it is that makes the network more robust, and then look to test our best networks on a larger array of classes.
+The proof of concept was successful.
+We demonstrated that the model can achieve high prediction accuracy, although currently across a limited number of classes.
+The next step is to present these results to the client, explain the factors that improved model robustness, and expand testing across a broader set of classes.

-Transfer Learning has been a big success, and was the best performing network in terms of classification accuracy on the Test Set - however we still only trained for a small number of epochs so we can push this even further.
-It would be worthwhile testing other available pre-trained networks such as ResNet, Inception, and the DenseNet networks.
+Transfer learning was highly effective and delivered the strongest classification accuracy on the test set.
+However, the model was trained for a relatively small number of epochs, which indicates additional performance gains may still be achievable with further training.
+It would also be valuable to evaluate other pre-trained architectures, including ResNet, Inception, and DenseNet, to determine whether they provide additional performance or efficiency advantages for this use case.

 <br>
 <br>